Proposed Honeywell-United Tech deal could result in greater pricing power

-NEW YORK Honeywell International Inc's (HON.N) proposal to buy rival United Technologies Corp (UTX.N) would create an industrial giant bigger than aircraft makers Boeing Co (BA.N) or Airbus Group (AIR.PA), potentially changing the balance of power between manufacturer and supplier.
+NEW YORK Feb 26 Honeywell International Inc's proposal to buy rival United Technologies Corp would create an industrial giant bigger than aircraft makers Boeing Co or Airbus Group, potentially changing the balance of power between manufacturer and supplier.

 Pricing power is a key concern of the big aircraft makers, and it is a central issue in the battle between United Technologies and Honeywell.
 United Technologies on Friday rejected Honeywell's $90.7 billion offer, citing customer concerns among other big issues.